 How to Cancel

 To cancel your policy with Minnesota Life, use your Minnesota Life Insurance Company login to access your account online and follow the instructions provided.
-You can also contact your financial advisor or customer service at 1-833-810-8265.
+You can also contact your financial advisor or Minnesota Life Insurance customer service at 1-833-810-8265.

 How to Make a Claim With Minnesota Life

 To make a claim with Minnesota Life you can find direct links on the Securian Financial website.
 You don’t have to log in to your own account to use this resource.
 The Minnesota Life Insurance company death claim form can be found by anyone.